Jaguar XJ: Series 3 (1979–1992)

 The car was significantly facelifted again in April 1979, known as the Series III, incorporating a subtle exterior redesign by Pininfarina.
 Changes from the Series II included thicker and more incorporated rubber bumpers with decorative chrome only on the top edge, flush door handles, one-piece front door glass without a separate quarter light, a grille with only vertical vanes, reverse lights moved from the boot plinth to the larger rear light clusters, and a revised roofline with narrower door frames and increased glass area.
 The C-pillar was also subtly modified with a more prominent "Hofmeister kink" at its base.
 The option of a sunroof and cruise control were also offered for the first time.
-Also For the series 3 Jaguar asked Pirelli to develop a new tyre the Cinturato P5 to improve the handling and performance of these luxury cars in 205/70R15 Cinturato P5 for the 6 cylinder cars and 215/70R15 Cinturato P5 for the V12.

 The 5.3 L V12, 4.2 L and 3.4 L straight-six engines carried over from the Series II, with minor changes.
 The larger six-cylinder and V12 models incorporated Bosch fuel injection (made under licence by Lucas) while the smaller six-cylinder remained carburetted.
 The smaller six-cylinder engine was never offered in the US, and the V12 was no longer offered there after 1980.

 The 1979 UK model range included the Jaguar XJ6 3.4 and 4.2, XJ12 5.3, Daimler Sovereign 4.2 and Double-Six 5.3, and Daimler Vanden Plas 4.2 and Double-Six Vanden Plas 5.3.
 In 1981, the cylinder heads of the V12 engine were replaced by the new Fireball high-compression design by Swiss racing driver Michael May, and were badged from this time onwards to 1985 as "HE" (High Efficiency) models.

 In late 1981, the Daimler Sovereign and Double Six models received a minor interior upgrade for the 1982 model year with features similar to Vanden Plas models.
 Also for the 1982 model year, a top spec Jaguar Vanden Plas model was introduced in the US market.
 In late 1982, the interior of all Series III models underwent a minor update for the 1983 model year.
 A trip computer appeared for the first time and was fitted as standard on V12 models.
 A new and much sought-after alloy wheel featuring numerous distinctive circular holes was also introduced, commonly known as the "pepperpot" wheel.
 Pirelli tyres were also fitted as standard equipment.